KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 |image1289|

-You will also see that the item is cancelled if you view the basket.
+You will also see that the item is canceled if you view the basket.

 |image850|